tomfromitaly/Jarvis/README.md

 # Jarvis
 CFO Dashboard and AI Assistant

----

 PROJECT: Personal Financial Command Center

 OVERVIEW

 Build a local-first personal financial advisor that runs on macOS.
-This is NOT a chatbot—it's a persistent financial intelligence system that understands my life context, tracks my money across multiple accounts, and provides proactive insights.
+This is NOT a chatbot.
+It is a persistent financial intelligence system that understands my life context, tracks my money across multiple accounts, and provides proactive insights.

 The system should feel like having a personal CFO who knows everything about my financial situation and life circumstances.

 CORE PHILOSOPHY

-1. Local-first: Everything runs on my MacBook.
-Data never leaves my machine except for optional Claude API calls for complex reasoning.
+Local-first: Everything runs on my MacBook.
+Data never leaves my machine except for optional LLM API calls for complex reasoning.

-2. Context-aware: The system understands my life (relationships, work trips, recurring patterns) not just my transactions.
+Context-aware: The system understands my life, not just my transactions.
+Relationships, work patterns, life phases, future plans.

-3. Proactive, not reactive: It surfaces insights and warnings without me asking.
+Proactive: It surfaces insights and warnings without me asking.

-4. Minimal friction: Importing data, asking questions, and getting answers should be effortless.
+Minimal friction: Importing data, asking questions, and getting answers should be effortless.

-USER PROFILE
+WHO I AM

-I have a complex financial situation with work trips paid personally and reimbursed 1-3 months later.
+I have a complex financial situation.
+I travel frequently for work, pay expenses personally, and get reimbursed 1-3 months later.
+This creates a distorted view of my actual financial position.

 I use three accounts: N26 (primary), AMEX (work expenses), Revolut (travel/secondary).

-I live with my girlfriend who contributes 750 EUR per month to shared expenses.
-I travel frequently for work (expenses are 100% reimbursable).
-I have loyalty points across Miles and More, Flying Blue, and Qatar Privilege Club.
+I live with my girlfriend who contributes monthly to shared expenses.

+I have loyalty points across multiple airline programs that I want to track.

+My financial picture only makes sense when you understand my life context.

+WHAT I WANT TO ACHIEVE

+TRUE FINANCIAL CLARITY I want to know my real financial position at any moment.
+Not just account balances, but: What do I actually have?
+What is owed to me?
+What do I owe?
+What is my money situation if I account for pending reimbursements and upcoming obligations?

+LIFE-AWARE INTELLIGENCE The system should understand that my rent increased because I moved in with my girlfriend, and that her monthly transfers offset this.
+It should know that a week of expenses in Buffalo means work trip, not spending spree.
+It should recognize patterns across my life phases and adjust its understanding accordingly.

+WORK TRIP MANAGEMENT I need to tell it "I am in Buffalo March 9-13, everything is work-related" and have it automatically handle categorization, tracking, and reimbursement monitoring for that trip.

+FORWARD-LOOKING INSIGHTS I want to ask "Can I afford a trip to Japan in October?" and get an intelligent answer that considers my current position, expected reimbursements, historical patterns, and known upcoming expenses.

+PROACTIVE ALERTS It should tell me when something needs attention: overdue reimbursements, expiring loyalty points, unusual spending patterns, missed contributions, upcoming large expenses.

+HISTORICAL UNDERSTANDING When I first load my data, it should analyze patterns, detect anomalies, and ask me questions to understand what happened.
+"Your rent changed significantly in November.
+What happened?"
+This builds the life model.

+SCENARIO MODELING I want to explore "what if" situations.
+What if I buy a car in June?
+What if I take two trips this quarter?
+How do different decisions affect my trajectory?

 DATA SOURCES

-Banking (CSV Import):
-- N26: Primary checking, salary deposits, rent, daily expenses
-- AMEX: Primarily work expenses, some personal
-- Revolut: Travel, foreign currency, secondary spending

-Manual Input:
-- Work trips (dates, destination, what counts as work expense)
-- Life events (moved in with girlfriend, job changes, etc.)
-- Future plans (upcoming trips, large purchases)
-- Loyalty point balances

-TECHNICAL STACK

-Required:
-- Python 3.11+ as core language
-- SQLite for local database, single file, no server
-- Streamlit for dashboard UI
-- Pandas for data processing
-- Ollama with Llama 3.1 8B for local LLM categorization (no API costs)

-Optional:
-- Claude API for complex advisory questions (user provides own key)
-- Playwright for browser automation for CSV downloads

-HIGH-LEVEL ARCHITECTURE

-The system has five layers:

-LAYER 1 - PRESENTATION LAYER
-Streamlit Dashboard with these views:
-- Overview (balances, trends, alerts)
-- Transactions (searchable, filterable)
-- Work Trips (manage, track reimbursements)
-- Projections (scenarios, forecasts)
-- Advisor (natural language interface)

-LAYER 2 - INTELLIGENCE LAYER
-Three components working together:
-- Ollama (Local): Categorize transactions, summarize patterns, extract entities
-- Claude (API): Complex Q&A, life advice, sophisticated projections
-- Rule Engine (Python): Pattern detection, anomaly alerts, auto-tagging

-LAYER 3 - ANALYSIS LAYER
-Three modules:
-- Balances: True balance calculation, by-account breakdown, pending reimbursements
-- Patterns: Spending trends, seasonal analysis, anomaly detection
-- Projections: Cash flow forecast, scenario modeling, "can I afford X" logic

-LAYER 4 - DATA LAYER
-SQLite Database with these tables:
-- transactions
-- work_trips
-- life_events
-- people
-- recurring
-- loyalty_programs
-- categories
-- projections
-- settings

-LAYER 5 - INGESTION LAYER
-Three input methods:
-- CSV Parsers: N26, AMEX, Revolut
-- Manual Input: Trips, events, goals
-- Browser Automation (optional): Auto-download CSVs via Playwright

-DATABASE SCHEMA

-Design a normalized SQLite schema with these core entities:

-TRANSACTIONS TABLE
-Core financial data from all accounts.
-Must handle deduplication across imports.
-Links to work_trips, people, categories.
-Tracks reimbursement status for work expenses.

-WORK_TRIPS TABLE
-Destination, dates, classification rules.
-Auto-tags transactions within date/location range.
-Tracks reimbursement lifecycle (submitted, pending, received).

-LIFE_EVENTS TABLE
-Major life changes that affect financial patterns.
-Examples: moved in with girlfriend, started new job, trip to Paris.
-Used to explain pattern changes and segment historical analysis.

-PEOPLE TABLE
-Relationships with financial implications.
-Partner contributions, expense splitting patterns.
-Employer info for reimbursement tracking.

-RECURRING TABLE
-Subscriptions and regular payments.
-Expected amounts, frequency, category.
-Alerts when amounts change unexpectedly.

-LOYALTY_PROGRAMS TABLE
-Points balances across programs.
-Expiry tracking and alerts.

-CATEGORIES TABLE
-Hierarchical spending categories.
-User-customizable.
-Mapping rules (merchant patterns to category).

-KEY FEATURES

-FEATURE 1: TRUE BALANCE CALCULATION
-Not just sum of accounts, but:
-- Current account balances
-- Minus upcoming bills (credit card due dates)
-- Plus pending reimbursements (with confidence based on age)
-- Minus committed future expenses

-FEATURE 2: WORK TRIP MANAGEMENT
-User says: "I'll be in Buffalo March 9-13, all expenses work-related" System responds by:
-- Creating work_trip record
-- Auto-tagging any transaction in Buffalo during those dates
-- Tracking running total
-- Monitoring reimbursement status
-- Alerting if reimbursement is overdue

-FEATURE 3: LIFE CONTEXT AWARENESS
-The system understands:
-- Partner contributions offset housing costs
-- Work trips create temporary expense spikes that net to zero
-- Seasonal patterns (holiday spending, summer travel)
-- Life phases (pre/post moving in together)

-FEATURE 4: SMART CATEGORIZATION
-Three-tier approach:
-- Tier 1 Rules: Known merchants map to known categories (fast, no LLM)
-- Tier 2 Local LLM: Unknown transactions categorized by Ollama (free, private)
-- Tier 3 Learning: User corrections improve future categorization

-FEATURE 5: PROACTIVE INSIGHTS
-Dashboard surfaces alerts without being asked:
-- "Reimbursement from Sao Paulo trip is 47 days old (avg is 35)"
-- "12,400 Flying Blue miles expire June 30"
-- "Spending 40% above average this month—driven by work trip"
-- "Girlfriend's contribution not received yet this month"

-FEATURE 6: SCENARIO ENGINE
-Model future financial states:
-- User asks: "Can I afford a 3,000 EUR trip in April?"
-- System considers: current balance, pending reimbursements, projected income, historical spending patterns, known upcoming expenses
-- Returns confidence-weighted answer with reasoning

-FEATURE 7: HISTORICAL ONBOARDING
-First-run experience:
-- Import all historical CSVs
-- System detects patterns and anomalies
-- Asks clarifying questions: "Your rent changed in November.
-What happened?"
-- Builds life model from answers

-DASHBOARD PAGES

-PAGE 1 - OVERVIEW
-- True balance (prominent)
-- Account breakdown
-- Pending reimbursements
-- This month's spending (personal only)
-- Active alerts/insights
-- Quick actions

-PAGE 2 - TRANSACTIONS
-- Searchable, filterable table
-- Bulk categorization
-- Work expense tagging
-- Split transaction support

-PAGE 3 - WORK TRIPS
-- List of trips with status
-- Create new trip (date range, destination, rules)
-- Reimbursement tracking
-- Historical analysis (avg reimbursement time)

-PAGE 4 - PROJECTIONS
-- Cash flow forecast (30/60/90 days)
-- Scenario modeling
-- "What if" simulations
-- Goal tracking

-PAGE 5 - ADVISOR
-- Natural language interface
-- Full context awareness
-- Cites sources for answers
-- Can execute actions ("mark trip as reimbursed")

-PAGE 6 - SETTINGS
-- Account configuration
-- Category management
-- People/relationships
-- API keys
-- Import/export

-IMPLEMENTATION PHASES

-PHASE 1 - FOUNDATION
-- Project structure and database schema
-- CSV importers for all three banks
-- Basic Streamlit dashboard showing transactions
-- Manual categorization

-PHASE 2 - INTELLIGENCE
-- Ollama integration for auto-categorization
-- Work trip system (create, auto-tag, track)
-- True balance calculation
-- Basic pattern detection

-PHASE 3 - LIFE MODEL
-- People/relationships tracking
-- Life events system
-- Partner contribution handling
-- Historical onboarding flow

-PHASE 4 - ADVISOR
-- Claude API integration
-- Context builder (summarizes financial state for LLM)
-- Natural language queries
-- Actionable responses

-PHASE 5 - PROJECTIONS
-- Cash flow forecasting
-- Scenario engine
-- "Can I afford X?" logic
-- Monte Carlo-style confidence ranges

-PHASE 6 - POLISH
-- Proactive alerts system
-- Browser automation for CSV downloads
-- Mobile access (Telegram bot or iOS Shortcut)
-- Backup/restore functionality
+Banking via CSV import from N26, AMEX, and Revolut.

+Manual input for work trips, life events, future plans, and loyalty balances.

+Optional browser automation to fetch CSVs automatically.

+TECHNICAL FOUNDATION

+Python as the core language.

+SQLite for local database storage.
+Single file, no server, portable.

+Streamlit for the dashboard interface.
+Or suggest alternatives if something better fits the UI vision described below.

+Ollama with a local LLM for categorization and basic intelligence without API costs.

+Optional external LLM API for complex reasoning.
+The system should ask me during setup which provider I want to use (Claude, xAI, OpenAI, or none).
+This should be configurable and swappable.

+DATA MODEL CONCEPTS

+The database should capture:

+Transactions from all accounts with deduplication, categorization, and links to trips/people/events.

+Work trips with dates, destinations, expense tracking, and reimbursement status.

+Life events that explain financial pattern changes.

+People with financial relationships (partner contributions, expense splitting).

+Recurring transactions like subscriptions with expected amounts and change detection.

+Loyalty programs with balances and expiry tracking.

+Design the schema to support the features described.
+Normalize appropriately but prioritize query simplicity for common operations.

+INTELLIGENCE APPROACH

+Use a tiered approach:

+Simple rules for known patterns (fast, no LLM needed).

+Local LLM for categorization and basic analysis (free, private).

+External LLM API for complex questions and sophisticated reasoning (optional, user-configured).

+The system should work fully offline with degraded but functional capability.
+External API enhances but is not required.

+USER INTERFACE VISION

+This is critical.
+The interface must NOT feel like a chat application.

+COMMAND BAR PARADIGM Think Spotlight, Raycast, or a terminal.
+A single input field where I type commands or questions.
+The system responds by updating the dashboard, not by adding messages to a conversation thread.

+Examples of inputs: "buffalo march 9-13 work trip" "can I afford japan in october" "show spending last 3 months" "mark sao paulo reimbursed 2340" "why is february spending so high"

+The response appears as dashboard content: cards, tables, charts, summaries.
+Not as a chat bubble.
+The input field clears after each command.
+There is no conversation history visible.
+Each interaction is atomic.

+DASHBOARD AS CANVAS The main view is a dashboard that updates based on context and commands.
+Default state shows the most important information: true balance, alerts, recent activity, upcoming concerns.

+When I ask a question, the dashboard transforms to show the answer.
+Ask about spending trends, it shows charts.
+Ask about a trip, it shows trip details.
+Ask if I can afford something, it shows a projection breakdown.

+INFORMATION ARCHITECTURE Primary: True balance, alerts requiring attention, critical metrics.
+Secondary: Account breakdown, pending reimbursements, monthly summary.
+On-demand: Transaction lists, trip details, historical analysis, projections.

+The interface should be information-dense but not cluttered.
+Professional, like a Bloomberg terminal meets a modern design system.

+INTERACTION PATTERNS Command bar is always accessible, perhaps with a keyboard shortcut.
+Dashboard sections are clickable for drill-down.
+Quick actions available for common tasks: add trip, import CSV, mark reimbursed.
+Settings accessible but not prominent.

+NO CHAT ELEMENTS No message bubbles.
+No conversation threads.
+No "AI is typing" indicators.
+No back-and-forth visible history.
+The system is an instrument I operate, not an entity I converse with.

+IMPLEMENTATION APPROACH

+Start with the foundation: project structure, database, CSV importers, basic dashboard.

+Add intelligence: categorization, work trip logic, pattern detection.

+Build the life model: relationships, events, historical onboarding.

+Create the command interface: natural language parsing with dashboard responses.

+Add projections: forecasting, scenarios, goal tracking.

+Polish: alerts, automation, refinements.

 DESIGN PRINCIPLES

-1. Fail gracefully: Missing data should not break the system
-2. Explain reasoning: Show how calculations are derived
-3. Respect privacy: All data local, API calls optional and explicit
+Fail gracefully when data is missing or incomplete.

+Explain reasoning so I can verify and trust the outputs.

+Learn from my corrections to improve over time.

+Respect privacy with local-first architecture.

-4. Progressive enhancement: Core features work without LLM, LLM makes them better
+Progressive enhancement where core features work without LLM.
-5. User corrections improve the system: Learning from manual overrides

-CREATIVE LATITUDE
+CREATIVE DIRECTION

-Feel free to enhance or extend these ideas:
-- Better visualization approaches
-- Smarter pattern detection algorithms
-- More sophisticated projection models
-- Elegant onboarding experiences
-- Useful integrations I have not thought of
-- UX improvements that reduce friction
-- Novel ways to surface insights
+I have described what I want to achieve.
+For how to achieve it, use your best judgment.

+Consider innovative approaches to:

+Visualizing complex financial relationships
+Detecting patterns I would not notice myself
+Making projections trustworthy and transparent Reducing friction in daily use
+Surfacing the right information at the right time Building an intuitive mental model of my finances Handling the complexity of reimbursement timing Comparing trips and predicting costs
+Optimizing points and loyalty programs
+Finding money I am leaving on the table
-The goal is a system I will actually use daily because it provides genuine value and feels effortless.
+Making the command bar feel powerful and intuitive Designing dashboard transitions that feel responsive and logical Surprise me with elegant solutions.
+The goal is a system I will actually use daily because it provides genuine value.

 CONSTRAINTS

-- Must run fully offline (except optional Claude API)
-- macOS only is fine
-- Single user (me)
-- No cloud infrastructure
-- No recurring costs except optional API usage
+Must run fully offline except for optional API calls. macOS only.
+Single user.
+No cloud infrastructure.
+No recurring costs except optional API usage.
+Pure desktop application.
+No mobile integration for now.

-FIRST STEPS

-Start by:
-1. Setting up the project structure
-2. Defining the complete database schema
-3. Building the CSV importers
-4. Creating a minimal dashboard that displays imported transactions

-Then iterate from there.
+BEGIN

+Start by understanding the full scope, then create a plan.
+Build incrementally, starting with the foundation and evolving toward the complete vision.